Agentic experiences in Microsoft Azure Cost Management

-Targeting non-technical and budget-conscious Azure users, I designed an AI agent that autonomously optimizes their cloud spending and guides them to make smarter, more cost-effective decisions.
+Targeting non-technical and budget-conscious Azure users, I designed an AI agent that automated 70% of user's cost optimization process, and guided them to make smarter, more cost-effective decisions.

 Timeline